 Private schools' registration and management

-A private school can apply to be registered with the Ministry of Education.
+A private school applies to be registered with the Ministry of Education.
 The school manager is responsible for managing private school property.

 Applying to register a private school

 Private schools are governed by their own independent boards.
-You can register your private school with the Ministry of Education under section 35A of the Education Act 1989.
+Private schools are registered with the Ministry of Education under section 214 of the Education and Training Act 2020.

 As a registered school, you'll receive some government funding, along with the funding you get from fees.

 To register your school (or proposed school), we must be satisfied that its premises, staffing, equipment and curriculum are suitable.
 Contact your local Ministry office to find out about registration.

 If you meet the criteria, the Secretary of Education will provisionally register your school.
 The Education Review Office (ERO) inspects the school within the next 12 months.
 It then makes a final decision about whether the school is suitable for full registration.

 Managing private school property

 The Ministry of Education doesn't own private school property.
 Your school manager is responsible for all property maintenance and modifications.

 The school must comply with all building legislation like: